 Nestled between two seas, La Manga del Mar Menor (or simply La Manga, for short) is all beaches - an alluring summertime getaway for vacationers both local and international.
 Warm waters of Europe's largest lagoon washing over its western shore are known for exceptional curative properties, and the strip's major draw is world-class golfing, among others.

 Endless hiking trails traverse La Palma, the pristine Canary Island often wrongfully outshone by its well-charted siblings.
-La Palma attracts adventurous types – leisurely sunbathing is here often overlooked in favor of exploration and discovery, pursuits followed across the island's volcanic landscapes, verdant laurel greenery, and at one of the world's finest stargazing sites – the Roque de los Muchachos Observatory.
+La Palma attracts adventurous types – leisurely sunbathing is here often overlooked in favour of exploration and discovery, pursuits followed across the island's volcanic landscapes, verdant laurel greenery, and at one of the world's finest stargazing sites – the Roque de los Muchachos Observatory.

 Sunshine, idyllic beaches and warm waters are just the start.
 Lanzarote boasts an impressive natural variety, with more than 300 volcanic peaks which create a fascinating lunar landscape tinged with pink, purple and ochre; but there are also subterranean caves, tunnels and lakes which entice even the calmest visitor to seek adventure.
 Needless to say, Lanzarote is paradise for surfers, with perfect waves year-round.
 And if that is not enough, it is rumoured that the island was part of the lost city of Atlantis...come see for yourself!